gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 - 👉 Keep headings short and place the most important idea at the beginning.
 If there is a lot to say, use lower-level headings to break up the section into smaller, more scannable chunks.

+- Avoid using h1 (#) headings.
+The metadata tile represents this heading level and is automatically displayed.
+Always start with h2 (##), and respect the order h2 → h3 → h4.
+Never skip the hierarchy level, such as h2 → h4.
+Avoid h5 and h6 as much as possible.
+If you have content with h5 and h6 headers, rethink the structure of your document.
+Can the content be better scanned in a table or bullet list?

 - Avoid having two headings in a row without text in between, as this may indicate a problem with organization or redundancy.
 Do not use filler text to separate headings.

 - Each new heading should introduce a new or more specific topic in an interesting way.